PoliticalGraveyard.com

 Relatives: Married to Wendell W. Hobbs.

 Rose Hochman — of Ann Arbor, Washtenaw County, Mich.
-Candidate for Presidential Elector for Michigan.
+New Politics candidate for Presidential Elector for Michigan, 1968 (on behalf of Eldridge Cleaver and Larry Hochman).
 Female.
 Still living as of 1968.

 Annette C. Hodesh — of Washtenaw County, Mich.
 Democrat.
 Candidate for Michigan state house of representatives from Washtenaw County 1st District, 1958.
 Female.
 Still living as of 1958.